percona/pmm/docs/how-to/configure.md

 It can be enabled in *PMM > PMM Settings > Settings > Advanced Settings > Security Threat Tool*.

-The checks take 24 hours to complete.
+The checks are re-fetched and re-run every 24 hours.

 The results can be viewed in *PMM > PMM Database Checks*.